The Harringan Creek Trail offers ideal mountain hiking for beginners and veterans alike

-The beautiful Harrigan Creek trail is one of the new hikes featured in the all-color 2013 edition of “The Summit Hiker.”
+The beautiful Harrigan Creek trail is one of the many beginner hiking trails featured in the all-color 2013 edition of “The Summit Hiker.”
 The half-day trek is a hike into history, traversing mellow pastureland reminiscent of Summit County’s ranching heritage.

 The land “down the Blue” runs north from today’s Silverthorne to the county line.
 It stretches long and lean as the Summit County cowboys who once lived in this pastoral, mountain-rimmed grassland, ribboned by rushing creeks such as Harrigan.